 - $40 million for traffic signal optimization.

-If approved, 94 percent of all Atlanta residents and 98 percent of the city’s jobs will be within a half-mile of a proposed T-SPLOST, MARTA or Renew Atlanta transportation or infrastructure project. .
+Following the completion of the voter-approved referenda, 94 percent of all Atlanta residents and 98 percent of the city’s jobs will be within a half-mile of a T-SPLOST, MARTA or Renew Atlanta transportation or infrastructure project.